MominaAli07/mominaali07.github.io/_pages/about.md

 ---
 permalink: /
-title: "Momina Ali – Computational Biology | Medical Imaging | Virtual Reality"
+title: "Momina Liaqat Ali's Intro"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome!
-I’m **Momina Ali**, a computational scientist dedicated to developing intelligent, data-driven solutions that drive innovation in **bioinformatics**, **medical imaging**, and **virtual reality applications**.
+I’m **Momina L. Ali**, a computational scientist dedicated to developing intelligent, data-driven solutions that drive innovation in **medical imaging**, and **virtual reality applications**.
 My work lies at the intersection of computational science and human-centered design, where I strive to address critical challenges in modern healthcare and education through advanced computing.

 I specialize in harnessing the power of biological data, immersive technologies, and machine learning to explore complex research questions and create practical tools that make a difference.
 From genomic sequence analysis to diagnostic imaging and virtual training environments, my portfolio spans a diverse range of projects aimed at improving healthcare outcomes and advancing scientific understanding.

 A key highlight of my work includes the development of a **virtual reality application** that enables users to interact with digital medical devices using intuitive **hand gestures**, creating more **natural and immersive experiences** for education and simulation.
 This project reflects my broader vision — to design technologies that feel seamless, responsive, and human-centric.

 Currently, my research focuses on:
-- **Bioinformatics workflows** for analyzing high-throughput biological data
 - **AI-enhanced diagnostic models** in medical imaging
 - **Augmented and virtual reality systems** for interactive learning and patient engagement
 - **Multimodal data integration** for precision medicine